 As assessment of the costs for a typical truck performing one shift per day to determine whether battery-electric technology offered a significant cost advantage over diesel in the shorter-range applications where current technology is better matched to operational requirements.
 The results are summarized in Figure 14.
 Alternative fuel trucks typically predicate lower costs of ownership on fuel and maintenance savings that offset the higher capital cost of these technologies.
 When annual mileage is lower, the benefits of reduced maintenance and fuel costs are proportionally lower but are not necessarily accompanied by reduced capital costs for the trucks.
 For a single-shift truck scenario the average daily mileage is assumed to be 161 miles, resulting in an average annual mileage of 46,000 miles.
 At this lower annual mileage, the cost of ownership for natural gas trucks is approximately 10% higher than new diesel and used diesel trucks.
 Incremental costs for current electric trucks remain similar to those for an average truck in SCE territory.
-However, the incremental cost of a single shift truck can avoid mid-day charging and reduces its effective electricity rate by almost 60%.
+However, the incremental cost of a single shift truck charging in LADWP territory decreases substantially compared to an average truck because the single shift truck can avoid mid-day charging and reduces its effective electricity rate by almost 60%.
 Because the currently available battery-electric truck on the market has a range more suitable for the Single Shift Truck scenario than for the Average Truck scenario, the results for the Single Shift scenario shown in Figure 14 are more likely to be a better representation of the truck cost of ownership than those shown under the Average Truck scenario.